When did cross-country skiing become an Olympic sport?

 St. Moritz 1928

-The race started with an air temperature near zero, but the mercury would rise to 77 degrees by the end of competition.
+The race started with an air temperature near zero, but the mercury would rise to 25 degrees Celsius (77 degrees Fahrenheit) by the end of competition.
 This led to times being more than 70 minutes slower than the previous Olympic times from Chamonix.
 Norway swept the podium in the 18km race.

 Chamonix 1924